kt3k/gameloop/README.md

 }, 5000);
 ```

-In the above example func is called 60 times per second and is stopped after 5 seconds.
+In the above example `func` is called 30 times per second and is stopped after 5 seconds.

 ## Set fps